enwokedi96/Profile-Generator/README.md

 Please do not change library versions unless familiar in the know.

 ## Usage
+To install,  simply clone this git repo to local machine and run in your local coding environment.
 Open terminal in dev environment and run "node index.js".
 This will immediately start up the code, prompting user to enter their manager first, and then any other team members in the team.
 The prompt will continue to ask if user needs an engineer or intern unless the third option is selected to finish.
 This then populates our pre-designed html and creates the file for you.

 Please find a full instructional video on how to create team below.